SimonWoodburyForget/RxPY/docs/get_started.rst

 <rx.create>` factory and pass it functions that handle items:

 * The *on_next* function is called each time the Observable emits an item.
-* The *on_completed* function is called when the Observale completes.
+* The *on_completed* function is called when the Observable completes.
 * The *on_error* function is called when an error occurs on the Observable.

 You do not have to specify all three events types.
 You can pick and choose which